fgardt/factorio-scanner/scanner/README.md

 ## TODO

-- reasonably limit rendering size
-- render layers
-  - needed for rails, signals, vehicles, ...
-  - nice to have for alt-mode
-  - nice to have for wires
 - draw "alt-mode"
   - needs recipe / item parsing, loading and rendering
 - draw wires (copper & circuits)